WPP-Public/Potato-ACE/src/ace/components/combobox/README.md

 ```

-### Combobox with dynamically updated options
+### Styled Combobox with dynamically updated options

 This example demonstrated how Combobox can be used as a search box with results optained through an API call.
 The user types in a search string and hits <kbd>Enter</kbd> to start the search.
 This starts a timeout of 3 seconds to simulate the delay associated with a slow API call.
 An element with the attribute `aria-live="polite"` is used to announce to the user via the screen reader that the search is underway.
 After the timeout, results are added to the listbox, which is then update by dispatching the `ace-combobox-update-options` custom event.
 The `aria-live="polite"` element is finally updated to announce how many results were found.

 Custom styles that mimic Google Material Design have been applied to this example and are shown below.
-The extra JavaScript used by this example is also shown below.
+The JavaScript used by this example is also shown below.

 ```html